See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The University President’s residence and other venues as designated by the University President are authorized to serve alcoholic beverages.
 Students may not manufacture, sell, deliver, possess, or use on university property or at university sponsored events, in any amount, any drug defined as illegal under municipal, state, or federal law, nor may students possess drug paraphernalia on campus.
 Every student at Southeast Missouri State University is obligated at all times to assume responsibility for his/her actions.
 In accordance with the University Code of Student Conduct, the behaviors just described may subject a student to disciplinary action.
 Alleged violations of the Code of Student Conduct are adjudicated in accordance with the established procedures of the University Judicial System.

-Any student found in violation of the Code of Student Conduct which prohibits possession or consumption of alcohol on campus is placed in the university Substance Abuse Prevention and Education Program.
+Any student found in violation of the Code of Student Conduct which prohibits possession or consumption of alcohol on campus is placed in the university Substance Awareness Prevention and Education Program.
 Each student also receives a disciplinary sanction.
 A second violation of the alcohol policy may require the student to complete additional education requirements and/or a substance abuse evaluation.
 If a student is found in further violation of university policies, he/she should expect more disciplinary action which may include suspension or dismissal.

 Upon the first violation of Section 8 of the Code of Student Conduct (“manufacture, sale, delivery, possession, or use, in any amount, of any drug defined as illegal under municipal, state, or federal law, or possession of drug paraphernalia”), a student may be Suspended or placed on Probation depending on the nature of the offense.
 A parent notification is sent to the student’s parent or guardian.
 In some cases, a student’s suspension may be held in abeyance so long as the student abides by the terms of a university behavioral contract.